FiveRobots/zomato/README.md

 In a production project, I would recommend either revising designs to make single select more obvious (eg radio buttons), or implement API middleware to cache and aggregate the data (see below) and allow multiple category searches.

-* Categories and Cuisines in the design were a small subset of the available options.\
+* Categories and Cuisines in the design are a small subset of the available options.\
 To keep with the provided design, these options have been hardcoded with the appropriate API values.\
 A design revision would be necessary to accomodate arbitrary filtering options.